JustletmeKnow/notes-management-system/README.md

 3. **Analyze**:

    - The `analyze_notes` function uses the `nltk` library to analyze text.
-It counts the total number of words, average note length, most frequent words, etc.
+It counts the total number of words, average note length, most frequent words, and the 3 longest and shortest notes.

    - Tests for analyze check if the word count and other metrics are correct.